Baseledger/baseledger-plateau/mainnet/v1.0.0/docs/add_node_to_baseledger_mainnet.md

 ## Root user
 It is very important to note, that you have to be logged in as `root` user - you can always check it by running `whoami`

+## Firewall

+IP addresses of the other nodes will be communicated to you by the council.
+These must be allowed in the firewall rules of your host machine under port 26656.
+All other incoming connections should be disabled.

 ## Preparing

 1. Prepare a https://pro.coinmarketcap.com/ API token.
 Free plan is ok for now.